elastic/cloud-on-k8s/hack/deployer/README.md

     make switch-kind bootstrap-cloud
     ```

   * This will give you a working Kind cluster based on default values.
 See [Advanced usage](#advanced-usage) on how to tweak these configuration defaults if the need arises.
 Relevant parameters for Kind are: `client_version` which is the version of Kind to use.
 Make sure to check the [Kind release notes](https://github.com/kubernetes-sigs/kind/releases) when changing the client version and make sure `kubernetesVersion` and `client_version` are compatible. `kind.nodeImage` allows you to use a specific Kind node image matching your chosen Kind version.
-Again, the [Kind release notes](https://github.com/kubernetes-sigs/kind/releases) list the compatibile pre-built node images for each version. `kind.ipFamily` allows you to switch between either an IPv4 or IPv6 network setup.
+Again, the [Kind release notes](https://github.com/kubernetes-sigs/kind/releases) list the compatible pre-built node images for each version. `kind.ipFamily` allows you to switch between either an IPv4 or IPv6 network setup.

 ### Deprovision